 - ...cannot seek to arbitrary positions (see TextIOBase seek restrictions).
 The only occurrence of this I found in our repo was in the "open in text mode in Python 2" test.

 - ...does not accept close(flush=False).
 This revealed (via sdk/cwl test failures) that source:sdk/python/arvados/commands/run.py was accidentally using text mode to copy arbitrary files.

 This broke some things: https://ci.curoverse.com/job/developer-run-tests-sdk-python-ruby/275/console

-#19 Updated by Peter Amstutz about 2 hours ago
+#19 Updated by Peter Amstutz 2 months ago

 This has a regression: